cshenton/normal-comparison/README.md

 python normal_edward.py
 ```

 from the root of the repository.
+The output format is not consistent between
+the packages, but rather than coercing them into a similar format, I leave
+them as they are, as an illustration of how easy it is to inspect results
+in each package.

 # Results